GABRIELS562/StudentNo_JAIGAB621_Classcode_fto2405_Group_A_Jaime-Gabriels_DJS04/README.md

+//Struggle seperated files into components.
+Created utils.js and web component files bug in code.

 # DJS03 Project Brief: Book Connect - Abstractions

 Dive into the delightful world of "Book Connect," where literary adventures await at your fingertips!
 Browse, explore, and uncover your next great read from a vast, vibrant collection.
 Whether you're a fan of thrilling mysteries, epic fantasies, or heartwarming romances, "Book Connect" brings the magic of books directly to you.
 Happy reading!